Core Tools Playbook

 Compliance by design / Continuous compliance

-Compliance by design booklet
+Compliance by design playbook

 What does it cover?

-- Why we need to care
+- A new way to look at compliance, and why we need to care

 Why bother?